USS Proteus (AS-19): 1944–1959

-After shakedown off San Diego, she stood out of San Francisco 19 March for Midway to tend submarines of Submarine Squadron 20.
-She arrived 3 May, and operating there until 1 December completed 51 voyage repairs and 14 refits for submarines.
+After shakedown off San Diego, she stood out of San Francisco on 19 March for Midway to tend submarines of Submarine Squadron 20.
+She arrived 3 May, and operated there until 1 December completing 51 voyage repairs and 14 refits for submarines.
 She returned to Pearl Harbor 4 December, and on 5 February got underway for Guam where she completed 4 voyage repairs and 24 refits by 7 August.

 Assigned to occupation duty after the end of the war, Proteus rendezvoused with units of the 3rd Fleet and became the flagship of a 26-ship support group which steamed off the coast of Honshū until 26 August.
 On the 28th she anchored in Sagami Wan to begin supporting Submarine Squadron 20 as it demilitarized surrendered Japanese submarines, human torpedoes, torpedo carrying boats, and suicide boats at Yokosuka and other locations in the Sagami Wan-Tokyo Bay areas.
 Future actors Tony Curtis – whose birth name was Bernard Schwartz – and Larry Storch were aboard Proteus at Tokyo Bay in August–September 1945 – and watched much of the formal surrender activities aboard USS Missouri from Proteus's signal bridge.

 Also assigned to repair Japanese submarines, she remained until 1 November, when she headed home.

 Transiting the Panama Canal on 6 December, she reached New London 16 December.
 A trip to the Canal Zone preceded cold weather operations with SubRon 8 at NS Argentia, Newfoundland during November, after which she returned to New London.
 Decommissioned and placed in service 26 September 1947, she provided vital service to the submarine base at New London until January 1959.
 On the 15th she entered Charleston Naval Shipyard for conversion to a tender for the Polaris Fleet Ballistic Missile submarines, including the addition of a 44-foot section amidships.